DM872/dm872.github.io/_posts/2020-04-28-timetabling.md

 - all events are scheduled
 - forbidden slots are not used
 - resource room: there are no room conflicts
-- resource teacher: there are no teacher conflicts
+- resource teacher: there are no teacher conflicts. <span style="color: blue">Note: some event does not have a teacher (they should be attended by instructors which are not included in this assignment).</span>
 - resource course:
   - the precendences within the weeks are met
   - paired courses are sychronized